 The program proposal is the qualifying examination for the Individual Interdisciplinary Doctoral Program.
-The proposal must be approved by each member of the student's doctoral committee and by the chairs of the departments of each doctoral committee member's academic department.
+The proposal must be approved by each member of the student's doctoral committee and the chairs of the departments which house the doctoral committee members.
 The final proposal will be reviewed by the IIDP program coordinator, who will then submit the proposal to the IIDP Graduate Committee for evaluation regarding continuation in the program.

 It is important to remember this is not simply a research proposal.
 The program proposal is a comprehensive document demonstrating a cohesive interdisciplinary plan of doctoral study.
-This plan must include an introduction to the proposed areas of study and a coherent rationale for the integration of these areas; resources of faculty, disciplines and coursework available at WSU; plans for preliminary examinations and a brief dissertation proposal (brief compared to the more extensive proposal associated with a preliminary examination).
+This plan must include an introduction to the proposed areas of study and a coherent rationale for the integration of these areas; resources of faculty, disciplines and coursework available at WSU; plans for preliminary examinations and a brief dissertation proposal.